-USDA conducted a study in collaboration with Texas Tech University to determine the nutrient composition of raw and roasted whole turkey parts enhanced and non-enhanced from whole turkeys for inclusion in the USDA National Nutrient Database for Standard Reference (SR).
-Samples of whole enhanced turkeys and 4 non-enhanced turkeys were procured from 11 retail locations, using the nationwide sampling plan developed for the USDA's National Food and Nutrient Analysis Program (NFNAP).
-Whole turkey parts; breast, back, thighs, drumsticks, wings and legs were removed from whole turkeys and weighed raw and cooked prior to homogenizing and compositing.
+USDA conducted a study in collaboration with Texas Tech University to determine the nutrient composition of raw and roasted whole turkey parts with and without added solution from whole turkeys for inclusion in SR. Samples of whole turkeys with added solution were procured from 11 retail locations, using the nationwide sampling plan developed for NFNAP.
+Four turkeys without added solutions were purchased from local retail outlets.
+Whole turkey parts (breast, wings, thighs, drumsticks, and back) were removed from whole turkeys and weighed raw and cooked prior to homogenizing and compositing.
 Weights of meat, skin, and other components were obtained in order to determine cooking yields.
 Samples of meat, skin and offal (gizzard, heart, and liver) were homogenized, composited, and chemically analyzed for nutrient content.

-Sample preparation: Separation of meat, skin, separable fat, cartilage, and bone-Each enhanced and non-enhanced turkey was cut into parts: breast, wings, drumsticks, thighs, and back including the tail.
+Sample preparation: Each whole turkey with added solution and each whole turkey without added solution was cut into parts: breast, wings, drumsticks, thighs, and back including the tail.
 Each part was weighed and refrigerated for up to 24 hours.
-Dissection of each turkey part was performed by carefully "scraping" the comingled parts with a knife blade, so that the separable fat, bone, and cartilage were separated from the meat as closely as possible, then weighed, to measure the amount of each component.
+Dissection of each turkey part was performed by carefully "scraping" the co-mingled parts with a knife blade, so that the separable fat, bone, and cartilage were separated from the meat as closely as possible, then weighed to measure the amount of each component.